reelfake/reelfake-node/README.md

 **Note:**

-1. The docker command as for deploying to Lightsail is same as running it locally.
+1. The docker command for deploying to Lightsail is same as running it locally.
 You will just need to change the DB_HOST for the api which must point to the database instance.
 2. AWS keeps improving so the steps above might or might not change in future.
 Follow [Create a Lightsail Instance](https://docs.aws.amazon.com/lightsail/latest/userguide/how-to-create-amazon-lightsail-instance-virtual-private-server-vps.html) for guidance.

 ## Using the api